PySimpleGUI/PySimpleGUI/docs/cookbook.md

 None {'-IN-': None}
 ```

 The `event` returned from the read is set to `None` (the variable `WIN_CLOSED`) and so are the input fields in the window.
 This `None` event is super-important to check for.
-It must be detected in your windows or else you'll be trying to work with a window that's been destroyed and your code will crash.
-This is why you will find this check after ***every*** `window.read()` call you'll find in sample PySimpleGUI code.
+It must be detected in your windows or else you'll be trying to work with a window that's been destroyed, and your code will crash.
+Therefore you will find this check after ***every*** `window.read()` call you'll find in sample PySimpleGUI code.

-In some cirsumstances when a window is closed with an X, both of the return values from `window.read()` will be `None`.
-This is why it's important to check for `event is None` before attempting to access anything in the `values` variable.
+In some circumstances when a window is closed with an X, both return values from `window.read()` will be `None`.
+Therefore, it's important to check for `event is None` before attempting to access anything in the `values` variable.

 # Recipe - Pattern 2B - Persistent window (multiple reads using an event loop + updates data in window)